alexdean201/TestScoreGuide/scores/grade9ela.md

 		<ul>
 			<li>a strong grasp of organization;</li>
 			<li>a strong sense of purpose (e.g., telling a story, explaining information, or making an argument);</li>
-			<li>an attention to audience (e.g., who will read the piece of writing and does the tone and style reflect this?);</li>
+			<li>an attention to audience (e.g., who will read the piece of writing, and does the tone and style reflect this?);</li>
 			<li>a strong grasp of language conventions (e.g., using proper grammar and punctuation); and</li>
 			<li>a sufficient level of detail and evidence to support the writing.</li>
 		</ul>